PedroAsantos/SD_Proj/README.md

 The project was divided in 3 parts.
 ## Race_1
-The first part was a concurrent solution and this solution has to be un locally and it serves as the base for the distributed versions.
+The first part was a concurrent solution and this solution has to be run locally and it serves as the base for the distributed versions.

 ## Race_2